BUPTAntiRiver/hw6/README.md

 ### 6. Managing Logged In State

-Upon receiving a successful `200` response for register or login (and alerting the user), the user should be automatically navigated back to the home page using react-router's `useNavigate` hook.
+Upon receiving a successful `200` response **for *either* register or login** (and alerting the user), the user should be automatically navigated back to the home page using react-router's `useNavigate` hook.
 Furthermore, they should *no longer* see "Login" and "Register" Nav links -- they should only see a "Logout" Nav link.
 Similarly, when a user is logged out they should only see "Login" and "Register" Nav links; not "Logout".

 Refreshing the page should **not** affect the user's logged-in state. **Only** (1) *closing* the browser tab or (2) the 1-hour session expiring, should result in a user having to log in again.
 You do not have to handle this second case.